gdumani/TicTacToe/README.md

 ## Instructions to test with Rspec

-Go to the directory where TicTacToe is installed according to the getting started instructions and install Rspec by typing:
+Go to the directory where TicTacToe is installed according to the getting started previous instructions and install Rspec.

-gem install rspec
+- To install rspec run: gem install rspec

-To run curren tests just type
+- To run curren tests just type: rspec

-rspec

 New test can be added in ./spec/main_spec.rb file following the Rspec guidelines.